 On further analysis, it appears to me that the honesty these people allow themselves is generally triggered by and in response to excessive honesty from others.
 In other words, it is a form of revenge.
 They even explain God's criticisms of the wicked as the same kind of vengeance.
 Of course God is allowed to do that, but we are forbidden.
-Unless we are "not" angry (only seems like anger to anybody watching what's going on), then it's payback time.
+Unless we are "not-angry" (only seems like anger to anybody watching what's going on, like that politician's line "It looks like a duck, and it walks like a duck, and it quacks like a duck, but you say it's not-a-duck"), then it's payback time.

 Sometimes people seem to want me to believe that "relationship" involves multi-dimensional interaction on many levels and in many colors, but they never use the word in any other way except where it can be understood as a synonym for unconditional affirmation.
 Is their "relationship" with Jesus nothing more than the imagined supposition that Jesus will never criticize them?

 I guess Jesus won't be seen to criticize if they don't read their Bibles too carefully -- most people hardly read the Bible at all -- or if they see all the affirmations in the Bible as directed at themselves and all the criticisms as directed at other people.
 That might be a nice post-modern hermeneutic, but it cannot be sustained from the Bible itself.

 So I wonder.
 Is this policy of unconditional affirmation what people really mean by "relationship"?